-- 42. Where contracts should be amended to ensure resolution-resilience, and banks have not been able to do so24, banks are expected to explore alternative mitigating actions.
-Banks are expected to be able to show that they have attempted to achieve resolution-resilient service contracts, and also to be able to justify why the contracts could not be amended. - 43.
-For contracts with third-party providers not amended to ensure resolution-resilience, banks will be expected to be able to demonstrate that they have informed the respective providers about the possible powers of resolution authorities (e.g. making reference to Title IV Chapter VI of BRRD)25.
-Banks could indicate that resolution authority powers to prevent termination, suspension and modification are subject to the condition of continued payment as contractually agreed. - 44.
+- 42.43.
+Where contracts should be amended to ensure resolution-resilience, and banks have not been able to do so, banks are expected to explore alternative mitigating actions.
+Banks are expected to be able to show that they have attempted to achieve resolution-resilient service contracts, and also to be able to justify why the contracts could not be amended. - 43.44.
+For contracts with third-party providers not amended to ensure resolution-resilience, banks will be expected to be able to demonstrate that they have informed the respective providers about the possible powers of resolution authorities (e.g., making reference to Title IV Chapter VI of BRRD).
+Banks could indicate that resolution authority powers to prevent termination, suspension and modification are subject to the condition of continued payment as contractually agreed. - 44.45.
 For these contracts with third-party providers, banks are expected to try to implement potential alternative measures to mitigate the risk of interruption of relevant services.
-For example, (where feasible) banks could remove the outsourced services from the supplier and transfer them to an alternative provider who would accept the resolution-resilient terms or, alternatively, transfer them back to a group legal entity. - 45.
-In practice, regardless of the terms of the agreement or the powers of the resolution authority, the key issue for a third-party service provider in determining how to react to a service recipient in a financial crisis is likely to be whether they will continue to be paid. - 46.
-Therefore, if alternative measures cannot be put in place, and depending on the importance26 of the services governed by these contracts, banks may also be expected to maintain sufficient liquidity resources to pre-fund the contract costs of the service for a reasonable period of time (minimum six months) once a crisis management measure is applied.
+For example, (where feasible) banks could remove the outsourced services from the supplier and transfer them to an alternative provider who would accept the resolution-resilient terms or, alternatively, transfer them back to a group legal entity. - 45.46.
+In practice, regardless of the terms of the agreement or the powers of the resolution authority, the key issue for a third-party service provider in determining how to react to a service recipient in a financial crisis is likely to be whether they will continue to be paid. - 46.47.
+Therefore, if alternative measures cannot be put in place, and depending on the importance of the services governed by these contracts, banks may also be expected to maintain sufficient liquidity resources to pre-fund the contract costs of the service for a reasonable period of time (minimum six months) once a crisis management measure is applied.
 In this regard, since the aim is to protect the provision of these services during resolution, these liquid resources should be available for this purpose regardless of the failure or resolution of any group entity.
-This implies that: - the six months would date from the application of the crisis prevention or crisis management measures and the payee should be providing relevant services at this time; - the liquidity resources are expected to be 'ring-fenced' (legally separated) from other group assets, and this may imply holding liquid assets or making deposits in a segregated account with third parties (physically separated); - for this purpose, banks should use assets that can easily be converted into cash at little or no loss of value and within a very short period of time.
+This implies that: - the six months would date from the application of the crisis prevention or crisis management measures and the payee should be providing relevant services at this time;

-24 It may not always be possible for banks to amend relevant service contracts with all relevant service providers.
+31 It may not always be possible for banks to amend relevant service contracts with all relevant service providers.